Container Tracking For Cargo Owners

 An exporter (cargo owners) usually operates as a producer or intermediary, which needs efficient management of both inbound and outbound logistics activities in an integrated approach.
 For example, the exporter engaged in production with import-based inputs should accurately forecast the transit times of inputs supplied from abroad to make production planning accordingly.
 With the forecasting, delays due to long transit times, especially in maritime transport, have to be known instantly.
 On the other hand, within the scope of finished product logistics, the cargo owner should also design a system that can deliver the container to the customer at the promised time.
-For many cargo owners; it is a significant problem both early and late arrivals of the containers at the customers’ port.
+For many cargo owners, it is a significant problem for both early and late arrivals of the containers at the customers’ port.

 Shipping Lines’ schedules are not reliable.
-According to the SeaIntelligence, on-time arrivals ranged from 65% to 76% in the first nine months of 2018.
+According to SeaIntelligence, on-time arrivals ranged from 65% to 76% in the first nine months of 2018.
 On the other hand, almost no container carrier gives any delay/update in the container transport process.
 Carriers, also don’t have any service informing the customer’s container has been withdrawn from the container port.
 Exporters have to follow up the “tracking&tracing” pages of the carriers with different designs.
 As a result, apart from a significant amount of time spent in this business, significant material losses and problems in customer service are experienced.

 So what do you need to do?
 The answer is simple;

 1) The carrier with the most reliable transit time declaration should be selected,

 2) A system that can receive instant information from all delays/updates during container transportation should be used.

 Now, Let’s explain how ShipsGo provides these solutions briefly;

 1) The carrier with the most reliable transit time declaration should be selected